DDI-TU-Dresden/thonny-wiki/mac.rst

 Required Python version
 -------------------------
-Currently Thonny requires Python 3.4 or later on Mac.
-If you have Python 3.3 and for some reason can't install Python 3.4, then you should open Thonny app (right click on it and select "Show Package Contents") and edit a file named "thonny" in Contents/MacOS.
-On first line change "python3" to "pythonw3".
+Currently Thonny requires Python 3.4 to be installed.